Hector Villagra (@OHectorV) is executive director at the ACLU of Southern California, a post he has served since February 2011.

-He launched the Orange County Office of the ACLU of Southern California in September 2005 and served as its Director until October 2009 when he became Legal Director for the ACLU of Southern California.
+Hector launched the Orange County Office of the ACLU of Southern California in September 2005 and served as its director until October 2009, when he became legal director for the affiliate.

-Before joining the ACLU, Mr. Villagra served as Regional Counsel for the Los Angeles Regional Office of the Mexican American Legal Defense and Educational Fund (MALDEF) from 2001 to 2005 and as a staff attorney at MALDEF from 1999 to 2001.
-He has led numerous civil rights cases involving such issues as educational equity, religious discrimination, immigrants’ rights, and voting rights
+Before joining ACLU SoCal, Hector served as regional counsel for the Los Angeles Regional Office of the Mexican American Legal Defense and Educational Fund (MALDEF) from 2001 to 2005 and as a staff attorney at MALDEF from 1999 to 2001.
+He has led numerous civil rights cases involving such issues as educational equity, religious discrimination, immigrants’ rights and voting rights.

-He has been honored for his work and leadership.
-He received the Daniel Levy Award for outstanding achievement in immigration law from the National Lawyer’s Guild in 2008.
-In 2012, he received the Attorney of the Year Award from the Hispanic Bar Association of Orange County, the Excellence in Leadership Award from the National Latina/o Law Student Association, and the Latino Law Students Association of Columbia Distinguished Alumnus Award.
+Hector received the Daniel Levy Award for outstanding achievement in immigration law from the National Lawyer’s Guild in 2008.
+In 2012, he received the Attorney of the Year Award from the Hispanic Bar Association of Orange County, the Excellence in Leadership Award from the National Latina/o Law Student Association and the Latino Law Students Association of Columbia Distinguished Alumnus Award.

 He currently serves on the board of Just Detention International.